seanmcdougall/PartCommander/GameData/PartCommander/README.md

 CHANGELOG

+1.0.2.2 - 2015/07/09
+- another hotfix to correct an issue with settings not being saved properly to the persistent config file

 1.0.2.1 - 2015/07/08
 - hotfix to correct an issue where the part list wouldn't always update when parts were destroyed